 Physician, community activist.

 In 1948, he obtained a Fellowship in Gastroenterology at the University of Chicago under Drs.
 Joe Kirsner and Walter Palmer, and brought his specialty, as well as endoscopy procedures, to the Winnipeg Clinic.
 He also held the position of associate professor in the Faculty of Medicine at the University of Manitoba.
 He was one of the pioneers in the development of the Manitoba Medical Service, which became the model for the later development of Medicare in Manitoba.
-He was also active in medical politics, serving as President of the Manitoba Medical Association in 1967 and the Canadian Medical Association in 1970.
+He was also active in medical politics, serving as President of the Manitoba Medical Association (1967-1968) and Canadian Medical Association (1970).
 In recognition of his community service, he received a Queen Elizabeth II Silver Jubilee Medal (1977).

-His personal interests included curling, hunting, gardening, golf, sailing his Y-flyer, and holidaying with his four children at West Hawk Lake.
-Following his retirement, he and his wife Marga Roesler (1931-2016) moved to British Columbia.
+He was married twice, first on 29 June 1942 to nurse Marguerite Dorothy Badger (1917-2009) at Winnipeg with whom he had four children before separating.
+The family lived at 269 Oxford Street.
+His personal interests included curling, hunting, gardening, golf, sailing his Y-flyer, and holidaying at West Hawk Lake.
+Following his retirement, he and his second wife Marga Roesler (1931-2016) moved to Kelowna, British Columbia.

 Obituary, Winnipeg Free Press, 6 March 2004.